JetBrains/guide/site/python/tutorials/getting-started-pycharm/installing-and-managing-python-packages/index.md

 ## Add Repository Package

 We've covered how to install packages from PyPi, but you might also want to install packages from a version control system like GitHub or from your local machine.
-In this case, you can click **Add packages** in the Package tool window and then you have two options:
+In this case, you can click **Add packages** in the Package tool window, and then you have two options:

 - Add packages from version control
   - Select the version control system that you're using and specify a path to the target repository.